 Lack of access and stigma are two of the biggest barriers to receiving behavioral health support.
 While many struggle with these challenges in seeking treatment, Black, Latino, Asian and other minority communities face them at much higher rates – and often at greater cost.

-Suicide is the leading cause of death for Asian American youth, ages 12 to 19.
-Data collected by the CDC showed Asian American females in high school were 20% more likely to attempt suicide than non-Hispanic white students.
-Additionally, Asian American adults were almost 25% less likely to seek treatment for a major depressive episode than non-Hispanic white adults.
-Additionally, 27% reported symptoms of anxiety or depressive disorder in December 2020.
+Suicide is leading cause of death for Asian American youth, ages 15 to 24.
+Data collected by the CDC showed Asian American males in high school were 30% more likely to consider attempting suicide than non-Hispanic white students.
+Additionally, Asian American adults were almost 60% less likely to seek treatment for a major depressive episode than non-Hispanic white adults.
+Additionally, 17% reported symptoms of anxiety or depressive disorder in February 2022.